 Preparing for Learning and Teaching at Oxford (PLTO) is a half- or full-day seminar held in your department, faculty or division.
 It introduces you to the specific types of teaching that you may well undertake in your faculty, and usually involves an introduction to the undergraduate degree and, where applicable, taught masters programmes.
-Arrangements for PLTO vary across the University so you should consult your department/faculty or the divisional training office if you are unsure how to register.
+Arrangements for PLTO vary across the University so you should consult your department/faculty or divisional training office if you are unsure how to register.
+Please note that participants on the Clinical Medical Educators DLT are not required to complete PLTO, although they may wish to participate in the Medical Sciences Division PLTO.